hyaguchijsk/euslisp_tutorial/docs/robot_coding.md

 Here, `:both` means to match the center of both legs to the given coordinate.
 `:rleg` and `:lleg` can also be used, matching the center of right and left foot, respectively.

-With bipedal robots, it is possible to calculate the static balance and move the legs in order to make the center of mass match the center of the 支持多角形.
+With bipedal robots, it is possible to calculate the static balance and move the legs in order to make the center of mass match the center of the support polygon.

 ```
 (send *sr* :reset-pose)